Understanding rent increase rules in Dubai

 Notice Period for Rent Increase

-Understanding your rights not only helps you avoid unnecessary stress but also empowers you to maintain a professional and informed relationship with your landlord.
-For more insight, consider RERA tenancy laws in Dubai.
+If your landlord fails to provide this official 90-day notice, they legally cannot increase the rent for the upcoming renewal period.
+Understanding these rights not only helps you avoid unnecessary stress but also empowers you to maintain an informed relationship with your landlord.

 Tenant Rights and Recourse Options